 QMedic uses machine learning algorithms within its monitoring services to track and detect current subscriber activity, sleep, and compliance (wear) status, and to predict future ones.
-This allows caregivers to be proactive and eliminate more medical emergencies.
+This allows caregivers to be proactive in care and eliminate more medical emergencies.
 Monthly wellness reports can be generated for the designated caregivers or family members.

 The base station is a white box about the size of a WiFi router, and serves as the speaker and microphone for the alert service.
 In terms of range, there’s a 1,000 foot range from the device to the base station.
-The base station is modern and sleek looking, and can be configured to a landline or cellular connection, depending on specific needs.
-Its battery can last up to 24 hours if it gets disconnected from its power source, or if electricity is lost.
+The base station is modern and sleek looking, and can be configured to a landline or cellular connection, depending on specific needs, and its battery can last up to 24 hours if it gets disconnected from its power source, or if electricity is lost.

 24/7 “link to safety,” 2-way communication

 If the landline base station option is chosen, take out the current phone using the landline phone jack from the port, and plug the base station in.
 Then, you can take your phone and plug it directly into a port on the base station itself.
 This way, you are able to use both the QMedic base station as well as your phone to make calls.
 The cellular setup is slightly easier to use, as the base station comes with a pre-installed sim card in the device and all you have to do is plug it into a power source.
 You can set your preferences and choose who the caregiver or the monitoring center should contact in the case of an emergency.
 After the base station has been properly installed, test both the base and the wearable device by pressing the button on your wristband or pendant to make a call.